GeorgeWebDevCy/tcn-mlm/architecture.md

 3. Network Service updates direct recruit counts and determines whether the sponsor should form their own network or upgrade to Platinum/Black.
 4. Commission Manager records a direct commission for the sponsor.
 It then walks up the upline hierarchy to award passive commissions per rules (currently 1 level for Gold/Platinum to align with provided scenarios).
 5. Dashboards and REST endpoints read aggregated data from the commission table and user meta for reporting.
+6. Account endpoints reuse shortcode renderers so members see consistent dashboards when browsing the WooCommerce My Account area.

 ## Genealogy Visualization
 - REST endpoint returns a nested tree structure limited to the authenticated user's downline.